Mongol campaign against the Nizaris: Campaign against Quhistan, Qumis, and Khurasan

-In March 1253, Hülegü's advance guard under command of Kitbuqa crossed Oxus (Amu Darya) with 12,000 men (one tümen plus two mingghans under Köke Ilgei).
-In April 1253, they captured several Nizari fortresses in Quhistan and killed their inhabitants, and in May they attacked the district Qumis and laid siege to Gerdkuh, the main Nizari stronghold there.
-His army comprised 5,000 (probably Mongol) cavalrymen and 5,000 (probably Tajik) infantrymen.
+In March 1253, Hülegü's advance guard under the command of Kitbuqa crossed the Oxus (Amu Darya) with 12,000 men (one tümen plus two mingghans under Köke Ilgei).
+In April 1253, they captured several Nizari fortresses in Quhistan and killed their inhabitants, and in May they attacked the district of Qumis and laid siege to Gerdkuh, the main Nizari stronghold there.
+His army consisted of 5,000 (probably Mongol) cavalrymen and 5,000 (probably Tajik) infantrymen.
 Kitbuqa left an army under amir Büri to besiege Gerdkuh, and himself attacked the nearby Mihrin (Mehrnegar) castle and Shah (in Qasran?).
-In August 1253, he sent raiding parties to Tarem and Rudbar districts with little results.
+In August 1253, he sent raiding parties to the Tarem and Rudbar districts with little results.
 Afterward they attacked and slaughtered the inhabitants of Mansuriah and Alabeshin (Alah beshin).

 In October 1253, Hülegü left his orda in Mongolia and began his march with a tümen at a leisurely pace and increased his number in his way.
 He was accompanied by two of his ten sons, Abaqa and Yoshmut, his brother Subedei, who died en route, his wives Öljei and Yisut, and his stepmother Doquz.

 In July 1253, Kitbuqa who had been in Quhistan, pillaged, slaughtered, and seized probably temporarily Tun (Ferdows) and Turshiz.
 A few months later, Mehrin and several other castles in Qumis fell as well.
 In December 1253, Girdkuh's garrison audaciously sallied at night and killed a hundred Mongols, including Büri.
-Gerdkuh was on the verge of falling due to an outbreak of cholera, but, unlike Lambsar, it survived the epidemic and was saved by the arrival of reinforcements from Alamut sent by the Imam Ala al-Din Muhammad in the summer of 1254.
+Gerdkuh was on the verge of falling due to an outbreak of cholera, but unlike Lambsar, it survived the epidemic and was saved by the arrival of reinforcements from Alamut sent by the Imam Ala al-Din Muhammad in the summer of 1254.
 The impregnable fort resisted for many years (see below).